projectsbyandy/keyboard-hub/README.md

 - add key `C1C6E14D94B32fdfasdfs57526E64D52181C61C`

 ## Troubleshooting

+### UI unable to connect to appsettings
+The VendorAPI is CORS configured by default to allow port localhost:5173.
+Update `appsettings.development.json` for different address.

 ### Certificate error on starting service
 Unhandled exception.
 System.InvalidOperationException: Unable to configure HTTPS endpoint.
 No server certificate was specified, and the default developer certificate could not be found or is out of date.